konigio/konig/konig-content-system-gae/README.md

 ```

 Notice that the response includes a Link header with relationship type "edit".
-This is the URL to which the content bundle zip archive must be pushed.
+This is the URL to which the zip archive should be pushed.

 *STEP 2:* Submit content bundle archive

-The client creates a Zip archive containing all the files listed in the response
+The client creates a zip archive containing all the new and modified files listed in the response
 from the content server.

 Clients pushes the zip archive to the specified Cloud Storage bucket with the